-- droughts that have brought widespread hunger and starvation. - global such as an inquiry into the reduction in Arctic sea ice due to global warming.
-This reduction in white ice means that less of the Sun's energy is reflected back into space and more is absorbed into the earth and sea resulting in further increases in temperatures globally.
+• global - such as an inquiry into the reduction in Arctic sea ice due to global warming.
+This reduction in white ice means that less of the Sun's energy is reflected back into space and more is absorbed into the earth and sea, resulting in further increases in temperatures globally.